Ptitou-fr/test-passkey/README.md

 ### Android

 ### iOS
-To use passkeys on iOS you have to associate a domain with your app.<br>
+To use passkeys on iOS, you must associate a domain with your app by following these steps:
-To do so:

-- On your domain website server ([apple doc](https://developer.apple.com/documentation/xcode/supporting-associated-domains)):

-  - Construct a JSON file named apple-app-site-association (without an extension) with the following structure:
+1) On your domain website server, create a JSON file named apple-app-site-association (without an extension) with the following structure ([apple doc](https://developer.apple.com/documentation/xcode/supporting-associated-domains)):
     ```json
     {
       "webcredentials": {